PiotrBlachnio/Solvaxo/README.md

 ## Technologies used
 * C++
-* Catch2 - for testing purpose
+* Catch2 - for the testing purpose
 * Backtracking algorithm

 ## Running locally